redhat-na-ssa/demo-triton-yolo/examples/source-builder/models/README.md

 # Source to Image - Source Build

-This folder can represent a git repo used for a source build.
+Here is a simple way for users to embed models with Triton without having to define a `Dockerfile`.

-Here is a simple way to embed models with Triton without having to define a `Dockerfile`.
+This example requires a [source builder image](../builder-image/).

-This folder offers two examples to provide a model to a source build:
+This includes the following sources:

-- A git repository - **NOT recommended**
+- A git repository - **NOT recommended** (for obvious reasons)
-- A local folder you can build into a container - purpose: quick prototyping
+- A local folder you can build into a container - **purpose: quick prototyping**

 ## Folder structure